jackzzs/FourFingersDragOnWindows/README.md

 ## Installation

-Download the zip package from [Github Release](https://github.com/jackzzs/FourFingersDragOnWindows/releases and run ""
+Download the zip package from [Github Release](https://github.com/jackzzs/FourFingersDragOnWindows/releases) and run `FourFingersDragOnWindows.exe`.

+You can enable the `Run at Startup` option from the `Other Settings` page of the program.

-If the installation fails, your computer might need to have the Windows App SDK redistributable installed.
+You may need to have the Windows App SDK redistributable installed.
 You can download it from this page: [https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/downloads](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/downloads).

 ## How to use